 Collaboration with Member States, Principal Organs of the UN, UN entities and other Stakeholders

-The President will consult with Members States and other stakeholders through, inter alia, morning dialogues, the General Committee, bilaterally and in other relevant fora.
+The President is consulting with Members States and other stakeholders through, inter alia, morning dialogues, the General Committee, bilaterally and in other relevant fora.

-The President will collaborate with the Presidents of other principal organs of the UN, notably the Economic and Social Council (ECOSOC) and the Security Council as well as the Secretary General, with a view to ensure coordinated approaches and synergies.
+The President is collaborating with the Presidents of other principal organs of the UN, notably the Economic and Social Council (ECOSOC) and the Security Council as well as the Secretary General, with a view to ensure coordinated approaches and synergies.

-The President will actively seek opportunities for stakeholder engagements, in particular with the civil society, academia and other key stakeholders on issues relating to the priorities of the seventy-fourth session of UNGA and the overall implementation of the Sustainable Development Goals (SDGs).
+The President is actively seeking opportunities for stakeholder engagements, in particular with the civil society, academia and other key stakeholders on issues relating to the priorities of the seventy-fourth session of UNGA and the overall implementation of the Sustainable Development Goals (SDGs).

 Galvanizing Global Action for the Implementation of Agenda 2030

-The outcomes of the high-level week of the seventy-fourth session will guide deliberations over the course of the session.
+The outcomes of the high-level week of the seventy-fourth session is guiding deliberations over the course of the session.
 All up-coming meetings will be prepared with the view to raising awareness of the work of the UNGA and the importance of multilateral approaches to addressing global challenges.

 Ensuring access to free and quality primary and secondary education, as well as affordable and inclusive vocational and technical education, is vital.
 This is imperative, given the reality that no nation can develop beyond its educational capacity, particularly the capacity of its teachers.
 Our commitment to remove impediments to girls’ access to quality education is a priority for the PGA.
 Specifically, the President will focus on:

 - Access to quality education